wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 1. The `main()` method uses arrow (`=>`) notation.
 Use arrow notation for one-line functions or methods.
 2. The app extends `StatelessWidget`, which makes the app itself a widget. *In Flutter, almost everything is a widget, including alignment, padding, and layout.*
 3. The `Scaffold` widget, from the Material library, provides a default app bar, and a body property that holds the widget tree for the home screen.
 The widget subtree can be quite complex.
-4. A widget’s main job is to provide a `build()` method that describes how to display the widget in terms of other, lower level widgets.
+4. A widget's main job is to provide a `build()` method that describes how to display the widget in terms of other, lower level widgets.
 5. The body for this example consists of a `Center` widget containing a `Text` child widget.
 The `Center` widget aligns its widget subtree to the center of the screen.